MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 When you create a process in process advisor, only you can see it.
 But getting input from others is a key to understanding different ways to accomplish the process you've created.
 Share your processes with others in your organization so they can also manage or contribute to them.

-Here's a short video on how to share a process in process advisor:<br>
+Here's a short video on how to share a process in process advisor.<br>
 </br>
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWN6PP]

-There are two primary ways to share a process in process advisor:
+There are two primary ways to share a process in process advisor.

 - Share a process with a co-owner